 - GitHub + Alpha-Omega $12.5M

-- Linux Foundation – open source security fund
+- Linux Foundation – open source security funding

 - Z.ai GLM-5-Turbo – X